unoplatform/uno/doc/articles/features/file-management.md

 ## Support for `StorageFile.GetFileFromApplicationUriAsync`

-Uno supports the ability to get package files using the [`StorageFile.GetFileFromApplicationUriAsync`](https://docs.microsoft.com/en-us/uwp/api/windows.storage.storagefile.getfilefromapplicationuriasync).
+Uno Platform supports the ability to get package files using the [`StorageFile.GetFileFromApplicationUriAsync`](https://docs.microsoft.com/en-us/uwp/api/windows.storage.storagefile.getfilefromapplicationuriasync).

 Support per platform may vary:
 - On non-WebAssembly targets, the file is available directly as it is a part of the installed package.